CzarX86/TwitterTopBot_Python/README.md

 # TwitterTopBot_Python

-##Introduction
+## Introduction
 This project is a Python script that utilizes the Tweepy library to access the Twitter API and retrieve popular tweets for a given search query.
 These tweets are then formatted and rendered as an image using the PIL library.
 The script also allows for custom styling of the text through a CSS file.

-##Requirements
+## Requirements
 Python 3.x
 Tweepy library
 PIL library
 Textwrap library

-##Setup
+## Setup
-1.Clone the repository to your local machine
+1. Clone the repository to your local machine
-2.Create a new application on your Twitter account at developer.twitter.com 3.Generate the necessary API keys and access tokens 4.Create a file called config.py in the root directory and store your API keys and access tokens as follows:
+2. Create a new application on your Twitter account at developer.twitter.com
+3. Generate the necessary API keys and access tokens
+4. Create a file called config.py in the root directory and store your API keys and access tokens as follows:
-5. Install dependencies
+5.
 consumer_key = 'YOUR_CONSUMER_KEY'
 consumer_secret = 'YOUR_CONSUMER_SECRET'
 access_token = 'YOUR_ACCESS_TOKEN'
 access_token_secret = 'YOUR_ACCESS_TOKEN_SECRET'
-Install the necessary libraries by running pip install -r requirements.txt in your terminal Run the script with python main.py
+6. Install the necessary libraries by running pip install -r requirements.txt in your terminal
+7. Run the script with python main.py

 ##Usage
 The script has two main functions: get_trending_tweets() and post_image().